ali44ashhad/LMS/backend/README.md

 ## User Roles

-1. **Student**: Can enroll in courses, submit assignments, take quizzes
+1. **Student**: Can enroll in courses, track progress, view grades
-2. **Teacher**: Can create/manage courses, assignments, and quizzes; grade submissions
-3. **Admin**: Full access to all resources, user management, and analytics
+2. **Admin**: Full access to all resources, user management, and analytics

 ## Project Structure